 You can also break down a meal individually and log it.
 For example, say you order a power bowl.
 You can log 4 ounces of chicken breast, 4 ounces of brown rice, 1 ounce of goat cheese, 2 ounces of nuts, 1 tablespoon of oil, and so on.
 This way is easier once you have tracked for a while and have an understanding of what portion sizes look like.

 Both of these are just estimates though.
-The key is not perfection, but rather just getting an idea of what we are eating so we can plan the rest of the day appropriately.
+The key is not perfection, but rather getting an idea of what we are eating.
+This helps us plan the rest of the day appropriately or just gives us more data to use.

 That being said, we can’t and don’t always need to track every single meal.
 I also think it’s good for the soul to be a little spontaneous with going out to eat, having fun, and taking a break from tracking.
 One meal of not tracking will not derail your progress if you are consistent.